angular-package/angular-package/ORGANIZATION.md

 # Folder and file structure

 Organization of most files that can be found in this repository.
+All packages files are placed in `packages` named folder.
+Source of each package is located in `src` folder.

+- Component file has `.component.ts` in name.
+- Service file has `.service.ts` in name.

 ```javascript
  packages/                                          * All packages files are placed here.